Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Method

 \subsection{Optimization}

 Due to the massive scale of typical scenes, a direct solution to this problem is computationally intractable.
-Specifically, for the normal equations $A^TA u = A^T y$, the dimension of the system matrix $A^T A$ scales with the number of primitives (often in the millions) multiplied by the 16 SH coefficients per Gaussian.
-Despite the sparsity of this matrix, its sheer dimensionality renders direct solvers practically impossible.
-Instead, we approximate the solution using stochastic gradient descent (SGD), following the same optimization procedure employed for the other Gaussian and appearance parameters.
-The convexity of the linear least-square objective ensures efficient and stable convergence of SGD.
+Specifically, for the normal equations $A^TA u = A^T y$, the dimension of the matrix $A^T A$ scales with the number of primitives (often in the millions) times the 16 SH coefficients per Gaussian.
+Despite the sparsity of this matrix, its size renders direct solvers impractical.
+Instead, we approximate the solution using stochastic gradient descent (SGD), following the same optimization procedure employed for the other Gaussian parameters.
+The convexity of the linear least-square objective ensures efficient and stable convergence.

 After reconstruction is completed, for each pixel $x$ in the view, we first calculate the residual error $L_x$ for all training viewpoints.
 We adopt 3DGS's photometric error and keep $\lambda=0.2$ following 3DGS~\cite{kerbl20233dgaussiansplatting}: $L_x = (1 - \lambda) L^1_x + \lambda L^{\text{DSSIM}}_x$.
 The overall training objective is then minimizing the $L^2$ loss of the residual $L_x$ and the rendered uncertainty $U_x$,